Do you want to delete thumbnails in WordPress? If you are looking for a simple method, keep reading this article.

 This will help you optimize the images you upload and save space on your server.

-If after reading this post on how to delete thumbnails in WordPress you’re still thinking if this is happening to you, there’s a quick way to check.
+If, after reading this post on how to delete thumbnails in WordPress, you’re still wondering if this is happening to you, there’s a quick way to check.

 To view all the media files you have uploaded to your site, go to your WordPress admin > Media > Library.
 However, you won’t find the thumbnails there.
 There are two main options to check the number of images you have on your site:

-2. Another alternative is to use an FTP client to check the number of files in the Uploads folder.
+- Another option is to use an FTP client to count the files in the Uploads folder.
 If you have images stored in different months or years, you will need to add the number of files to get the total.
 The number of thumbnails you have will be the difference between the total number of images and the number of files in the Media Library.

 Another way to identify the thumbnails is by examining the file names.
 In most cases, thumbnails are named after the parent image, followed by the dimensions.
 For example, if you have an image called “test-image.jpg”, the thumbnail, which is 150×150 pixels, will be called “test-image-150×150.jpg”.